 Qualify as a Conductor

 To qualify as a conductor requires a three-year full time undergraduate course.
-Current students are completing their course with the University of Wolverhampton, however this cooperation will cease from 2014.

 The course is based on acquiring the skills for a vocational profession.
 Qualified Conductor Status (QCS) is a worldwide recognised professional qualification and enables graduates to be employed as a conductor.
 In addition to QCS successful graduates will also receive an honours degree in Conductive Education.